spectrasecure/arise/README.md

     Dependency for the header metadata tag population.
     - **Why:** This script makes use of the GNU version of the '-i' flag.
 BSD sed will not let you run inline sed replacements without forcing you to do an extra file write to create a backup of the original file, which you then have to run ANOTHER command to delete (literally why).

-## Roadmap / To-Do / Feature Ideas
+## Wishlist / To-Do / Feature Ideas
 - Refactor inline bash evaluation function and enable its usage.
-Right now it only works on very tiny/simple snippets because I wrote the logic for it because I thought it would be funny to implement (it was).
-I wasn't thinking of it in terms of a feature that is actually functional and practical to use, but I'd like to do that now.
+Right now it only works on very tiny/simple snippets.
+The main reason I wrote the logic was because I thought it would be funny to implement (it was).
+Some refactoring is absolutely necessary to make this feature practical/useful and not just a good meme.
    - Allow inline bash evaluations in the site headers and footers
 - Add support for metadata tag usage in the site footer.
 - Move the hardcoded TOC formatting in `build_toc` into a configurable template within `.config`